informalsystems/hermes/guide/src/advanced/troubleshooting/clock-drift.md

 `timeout_propose` + `timeout_commit`, which together sum up to the total amount of time before the proposal and commitment steps for a new block time out.

-`max_block_time` and the `clock_drift` parameter values on both the source and destination chains are summed to get the `total_clock_drift` that is tolerable when creating a client on this chain.
+The `clock_drift` parameter values on both the reference and host chains, and `max_block_time` of the host chain are summed to get the `max_clock_drift` when creating a client on the host chain.
 This can be summarized more succinctly in the following equation:
 ```
 total_clock_drift = max_block_time + source_clock_drift + destination_clock_drift